AdriwanKenoby/OX-Archive/README.md

 You have to install content of mediboard_side directory on a module, see
 * [Medibaord](http://mediboard.org/) - for more info
+* You can fully configure environnement in app.php

 ## Built With